tobbbe/dotfiles/Library/LaunchAgents/readme.md

-I dont think you need to put the plist-files in /LaunchAgens-folder. you can just do: start with `launchctl load dev/dir/com.example.plist` stop with `launchctl unload dev/dir/com.example.plist` list daemons running `launchctl list` find if your script is running `launchctl list | grep com.example`
+I dont think you need to put the plist-files in /LaunchAgens-folder. you can just do: start with `launchctl load dev/dir/com.example.plist` stop with `launchctl unload dev/dir/com.example.plist`

+BUT! files that are placed in /LaunchAgens-folder are autostarted when computer starts

+list daemons running `launchctl list` find if your script is running `launchctl list | grep com.example`